benedekaibas/instagram-bot/README.md

 </p>

-❗NOTE: The readme is yet not 100% since the code is in the process phase.
+❗**NOTE**: The readme is yet not 100% since the code is in the process phase.
 After the code is working efficiently you will be able to navigate through the readme!❗

 ## 🔍💾 Search in files